ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - ventilatorsOnHand: Integer.
 "Total ventilators on-hand in hospitals."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsInUse: Integer.
 "Total ventilators in use at hospitals."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsUtilization: Decimal (representing a percentage).
 "Share of total ventilators in use."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - bedAvailability: Integer.
-"Inpatient bed availability."
-The VHHA stopped reporting this statistic as of July 23, 2021.
+"Inpatient Beds - Total available beds."
+The VHHA stopped did not publish this statistic from July 23, 2021 through September 1, 2021.
 - hospitalsPpeDifficulty: Integer.
 "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing PPE in the next 72 hours."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - hospitalsOtherDifficulty: Integer.
 "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing other medical supplies in the next 72 hours."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - discharged: Integer.
 "The total number of confirmed COVID-19 patients who have been hospitalized and discharged."